 6. Once you have your new liner on the canvas it is time to reinstall it to the car roof and stabilising the area using the brackets, screws and so on collected from step 2.

 7. Give the roof lining a gentle clean and wipe down if there are any fingerprints and allow it to dry overnight.

 The car roof lining is an essential part of your car as it exuberates a nice look to the interior.
 It would be best if you gave it the right care and attention to keep it looking good.
 With age, natural wear and tear are common with all cars, the critical thing to remember is that the sagging often starts from the edges, and fixing it as soon as you notice it will save you money and effort.
 If you are caught in a bit of pickle, lack the time and need it urgently done, then we always recommend using a professional car roof lining repairer like Schmicko.

 We come fully equipped and experienced to have your headliner sort in no time.
 Better yet, our glue and material are commercial top grade quality, meaning that it is durable and aesthetically pleasing.
+We use high GSM fabric across multiple colours that are amongst the most popular in the industry, supported with a foam backing to maximise superior comfort and smoothness across the roof.
+We can cater for express day service, just simply give our team a call and we can find out for you based on our availability.
 We offer a wide range of colours to suit your common needs.
-Here is a sneak peek of some of our work
+Here is a sneak peek of some of our work:

 And here’s a detailed video of different cars that have experienced transformations with our service:

 Boost the value of your car’s market value and fix that saggy roof liner today!

 Car Care Advice For The Everyday Driver & Enthusiast